ColorlibHQ/gentelella/vendors/devbridge-autocomplete/readme.md

 ## Non standard query/results

-If your ajax service expects the query in a different format, and returns data in a different format than the standard response, you can supply the "paramName" and "transformResult" options:
+If your Ajax service expects the query in a different format, and returns data in a different format than the standard response, you can supply the "paramName" and "transformResult" options:

 ```javascript